-The recipient's role in receiving a report of suspected fraud, bribery or corruption
+The recipient's role in receiving a report of suspected fraud or corruption

-- 22. On receiving an allegation of fraud, bribery or corruption, the employee (it is generally assumed that this would be a line manager or the head of service within the councils) should: - treat the report seriously and confidentially - give due consideration to all concerns - familiarise themselves with the whistleblowing policy and make the policy available to employees making any report - reassure the individual that they will not suffer from any reports made in good faith - obtain or prepare a written record of the concerns from the person making the allegations.
-This should ideally include: - background details and nature of the suspicions (including relevant names, dates and locations) - details of the job and responsibilities of the individuals implicated - the reasons why the person raising the matter has concerns - details of action (if any) taken to date before this concern was raised - a description of the systems, controls and procedures operating within the area of the alleged abuse - retain evidence in a safe place, taking care not to interfere with the evidence - report the matter immediately to the monitoring officer. - 23.
-Besides gathering the information set out in the preceding paragraph, the recipient of an allegation must not attempt to collect further evidence or carry out any investigation unless asked to do so at a later stage by the investigating officer.
-This may damage any future enquiry if evidence is not in a legally admissible form.
+- 19. On receiving an allegation of fraud or corruption, the employee (it is generally assumed that this would be a line manager or the head of service within the council) should: - treat the report seriously and confidentially - give due consideration to all concerns - familiarise themselves with the whistleblowing policy and make the policy available to employees making any report - reassure the individual that they will not suffer from any reports made in good faith - obtain or prepare a written record of the concerns from the person making the allegations.
+This should ideally include: - background details and nature of the suspicions (including relevant names, dates and locations) - details of the job and responsibilities of the individuals implicated - the reasons why the person raising the matter has concerns - details of action (if any) taken to date before this concern was raised - a description of the systems, controls and procedures operating within the area of the alleged abuse - not attempt to carry out any investigation as this may damage any future enquiry if evidence is not in a legally admissible form - retain evidence in a safe place, taking care not to interfere with the evidence - report the matter immediately to the monitoring officer.